Schuture/Meta-USCL/README.md

 SimCLR + **P**ositive **P**air **I**nterpolator (PPI, to generate positive pairs from an ultrasound video clip) + **C**ontrastive **M**eta **W**eight Net (CMW-Net, a meta-learning-driven positive pair weighting network).

-This is an improved version of [USCL](https://github.com/983632847/USCL).
+[Meta-USCL](https://ieeexplore.ieee.org/abstract/document/9980429) is an improved version of [USCL](https://github.com/983632847/USCL).
 The key difference is the new CMW-Net, which is a generic method for weighting the random generated positive pairs (they tend to have highly diverse benefit for learning semantic consistency).

 ### 2. Framework of Meta-USCL